• Skip to primary navigation

 Fix: Adobe Creative Cloud is Draining the Battery Too Fast

 However, Adobe Creative Cloud is being repeatedly reported for draining the battery very fast.
 Judging by the description of the issue, it can be noted that many users are encountering some issues.
-Creative Cloud is picking up the majority of the CPU’s resources, even while indolent.
+Creative Cloud is picking up most CPU resources, even while indolent.

-If you desire to fix Creative Cloud’s high CPU usage, we have arranged great alternatives for you.
+We have arranged great alternatives for you if you desire to fix Creative Cloud’s high CPU usage.
 Check them out.

 Fix 1: Acquire the latest version of Adobe Creative Cloud.

 Download and install the latest version of the Adobe Creative Cloud.
 If you have the application, then check for updates.
-Alternatively, you can uninstall and reinstall the latest software from the official site.
+Alternatively, uninstall and reinstall the latest software from the official site.

-Software is constantly improving to use optimum resources after the update check battery status.
-You will find an improvement definitely.
+Software is constantly improving to use optimum resources after the update and check battery status.
+You will find an improvement.

 Fix 2: Disabling File syncing and Font Syncing